SharePoint/sp-dev-docs/docs/sp-add-ins/ux-design-for-sharepoint-add-ins.md

 - What can I use if I am creating a SharePoint-hosted add-in?
 For more information, see  [Choose patterns for developing and hosting your SharePoint Add-in](choose-patterns-for-developing-and-hosting-your-sharepoint-add-in.md).

 - How can I connect my UX to the host web?
-For more information, see  [Host webs, add-in webs, and SharePoint components in SharePoint 2013](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013.md).
+For more information, see  [Host webs, add-in webs, and SharePoint components in SharePoint](host-webs-add-in-webs-and-sharepoint-components-in-sharepoint-2013.md).

 The following diagram shows the main scenarios and options to consider when you are designing your add-in UX.